 Those are some high-level tips for getting product roadmap buy-in.
 But what are the specific concerns each stakeholder will have?
-At the core of successful buy-in is strong communication.
+At the core of the successful buy-in process is strong communication.
 You must speak to each department’s core problems and address their needs in their own language.

-Let’s tackle buy-in on a team-by-team basis.
+Let’s tackle the buy-in process on a team-by-team basis.

 PS.
 Try Roadmunk's free (+ boardroom-ready) product roadmap template and make it your own.